-If your dog was neutered before his growth plates closed, the first health related problems you see may be orthopedic, and they may occur at a younger age – often 4-5 years of age.
+If your dog was neutered before his growth plates closed, the first health related problems you see may be orthopedic, and they may occur at a young age.
 If your dog struggles to sit and get up from a sitting position and is moving poorly in general (see Billy’s videos on his timeline), your dog may have torn the cranial cruciate ligament in his knee(s).
-If just one ligament is torn, the orthopedic surgeon will not insist the second one will tear.
+If just one knee’s ligament is torn, the orthopedic surgeon most likely will not insist the other knee’s ligament will tear.
 However, based upon our current knowledge as to the cause, it’s pretty clear you can expect the second knee to have the identical problem.
 Similarly, in the case of elbow and hip dysplasia, you can expect the dysplasia to be bilateral.

 In males, it is practically impossible to address their hormone imbalance without a hormone panel.
 There are simple blood tests to determine levels of estradiol, testosterone, thyroid, progesterone, and DHEA.
 We do want people to get tangible evidence of hormonal imbalance before making significant changes through supplementation.
 It is quite likely your dog will be deficient in testosterone and no veterinarian would give your male dog testosterone supplements unless there is a documented deficiency.
 Our internal medicine specialist was unwilling to give Billy testosterone even though we documented a complete absence of testosterone.
 Our primary care veterinarian was kind enough to help us, but it was not without reservations.
 He feared Billy would become aggressive after receiving testosterone.